Away with our fears, the glad morning appears

 Away with our fears,/ the glad morning appears.
 Charles Wesley* (1707-1788).

-From Hymns and Sacred Poems (1749), where it had 14 verses.
+From Hymns and Sacred Poems (1749), where it had fourteen stanzas.
 It was entitled ‘On his Birth-day’, and began with the personal ‘Away with my Fears’.
-In the 1780 Collection of Hymns for the Use of the People called Methodists it appeared in the section ‘For Believers Rejoicing’, shortened to 12 verses.
-The omitted verses were 2 and 8:
+In the 1780 Collection of Hymns for the Use of the People called Methodists it appeared in the section ‘For Believers Rejoicing’, shortened to 12 stanzas.
+The omitted ones were 2 and 8:

 2. No grievous Alloy

 Shall diminish the Joy

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.